Medically reviewed by Kristin Hall, FNP

 You can also purchase .025% and .05% strength tretinoin creams, although not all brands offer tretinoin in these concentrations.

 Tretinoin is a safe and effective medication for most people.
 However, like all medications, it has the potential to cause adverse effects.
+The tretinoin strength can also affect these side effects.

 Most of these are mild and temporary, but there are a few that you should be aware of before using any product that contains tretinoin.